xEmkayx/vec-svg-parser/ReadMe.md

 https://github.com/xEmkayx/vec-svg-parser/blob/0584c7c990f1475d8f668c357dc22659e2a2f10c/input/adv_schild#L1-L49

 # How to use
+## Web Editor
+There is a web-editor that works without having to create files.
+It's reachable via http://127.0.0.1:5000/editor
 ## GUI
 Start the GUI/Webgui and select the input image and output image filename and hit submit.
 The images are saved to the '/static/IMG/' folder